luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 title: "Youtube Energy Consumption on Different Browsers with or without Hardware Acceleration"
 image: "img/g21/cover.png"
 date: 12/02/2026
-summary: In this project, we analyze the power consumption of YouTube video playback across three browsers (Chrome, Edge, and Firefox) on Windows 11 using an AMD Ryzen 7 4800H system.
+summary: In this project, we analyze the power consumption of YouTube video playback across three browsers (Chrome, Edge, and Firefox) on Windows 11 using an AMD Ryzen 7 4800H, NVidia GeForce GTX 1650ti system.
 We compare configurations with hardware acceleration enabled and disabled, using average total power (W) as the primary metric.
 The goal is to evaluate whether hardware acceleration improves energy efficiency during video streaming.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---